mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 It's not necessary for you to know which profiles have which identity types. mParticle simply forwards the 100 available IDFAs to Partner A, and the 65 available email addresses to Partner B.

-## User Profiles and Identities
+### User profiles and identities

 mParticle creates audiences by comparing your matching criteria with each user profile.
 If a profile fits the criteria, each accepted identity included in the profile is forwarded to any connected Outputs.

-User Profiles can contain data -- including identities -- collected from multiple workspaces.
-Even if your matching criteria only concerns data from a single workspace, once a matching user profile is found, **all** accepted identities are forwarded to the Output, even if the identities were collected in a different workspace.
+User profiles can contain data -- including identities -- collected from multiple workspaces.
+Even if your matching criteria only concerns data from a single workspace, once a matching user profile is found, **all** accepted identities are forwarded to the output, even if the identities were collected in a different workspace.

-### Example
+#### Example

 You have created 2 workspaces in your account to track activity for two related apps, App A and App B. User John Smith signs up for both apps, using the email address `john.smith@example.com`.
 However, he uses his iPad for App A and his iPhone for App B. This means that there are two different IDFA identities associated with John Smith's profile. (note: read our [IDSync](/guides/idsync/introduction) documentation to understand more about how profiles with multiple identities are managed).

 You create an audience in the App A workspace, and your criteria match John Smith's user profile.
-When you connect that audience to an Output that accepts IDFAs, mParticle will forward both of John Smith's IDFAs.
+When you connect that audience to an output that accepts IDFAs, mParticle will forward both of John Smith's IDFAs.

-## Audience A/B Testing
+## Audience A/B testing

 Audience A/B Testing allows you to split an audience into two or more variations and create connections for each variation independently, to help you to compare the performance of different messaging platforms.
 For example, if you have an audience of low engagement users that you want to reengage with your app, you might devise a test like this: